-I am a registered, experienced senior counsellor and psychotherapist offering short and long-term therapy on a one to one basis.
-I am trained to degree and diploma level and adhere to the British Association for Counselling and Psychotherapy (BACP) Ethical Framework.
+I am a registered, experienced senior counsellor, psychotherapist and supervisor offering short and long-term therapy and supervision to adults on a one to one basis.
+I am trained to degree and diploma level and adhere to the British Association of Counselling and Psychotherapy (BACP) Ethical Framework.

 How can I help?

 I work with a range of issues which include:

 - Anxiety and panic attacks

 - Bereavement, trauma and abuse